zetoken/command-case-applet/README.md

 ## Technical information

   * IDE used: [JCIDE](https://www.javacardos.com/tools/)
+  * The applet can also be built using Apache ant
   * Minimum Java Card version: `2.1.2`
   * Applet AID: `F0 01 02 03 04 05` (*because why not?*)